ClearHeadedT/boot-dev-log/learn-linux/NOTES.md

 - Learned finding files by name/pattern with find.
 - Learned compiled vs. interpreted languages.
 - Learned what makes a file executable.
+- Learned shebang lines and how the shell picks an interpreter.